-Royal Kunia Country Club for the people
+Royal Kunia Country Club For All

 It has none of the stodginess one might expect at an elite country club.
 There are no locker rooms.
 You can wear a hat in the clubhouse.
-The food and beverage options are limited, but perfectly acceptable for bites and drinks after your round.
-It’s a commendable and local food menu.
+The food and beverage options are limited but perfectly acceptable for bites and drinks after your round.
+It’s a commendable local food menu.

 Both the front and back nine start and finish with challenging par-5 holes.
 It’s usually windy.
 The 1st Hole is uphill, with red sand bunkers waiting at the end of every shot.
 Royal Kunia is another Hawaii golf course where it’s possible to lose a ball in the water, woods, or weeds on practically any shot that isn’t a putt (if your game is as woeful as mine, anyway).
 But the fairways are generous, and the greens are huge.

-Snacks at the turn
+Snacks at the Turn

 The 10th Hole is a snaking, blind, and downhill par-5.
 The approach to the green offers photo-worthy views of the Ewa Plain and Ko’olau range.
-On clear days (most are), you can make out the colors and contours of Diamond Head in the distance.
+On clear days (most days here are clear), you can make out the colors and contours of Diamond Head in the distance.